timyounes/afplib/README.md

 afplib
 ======

-JAVA Library for reading &amp; writing AFP (Advanced Function Presentation) Files.
+JAVA Library for reading, writing &amp; merging AFP (Advanced Function Presentation) Files.
 See https://en.wikipedia.org/wiki/Advanced_Function_Presentation

 afplib provides a low level API to transform AFP files, i.e. structured fields, triplets, ... into JAVA objects and vice versa.
 To make use of it you need to know MO:DCA (see http://afpcinc.org/wp-content/uploads/2014/04/modca08.pdf). afplib is build on top of EMF (Eclipse Modeling Framework) - http://www.eclipse.org/modeling/emf/